-This research shows that taking breaks reduces the amount of time needed to recover at the end of the day, making it easier to sustain focus.
+The research published in the Journal of Physical Activity and Health shows that taking breaks reduces the amount of time needed to recover at the end of the day, making it easier to sustain focus.
 When you feel that you’re losing focus, get up for a few minutes and take a breather.

 Allowing yourself to take a break is not a sign of weakness, it’s a sign that you’re aware that intense focus isn’t sustainable.
 Put on a timer every couple of hours and ensure that your brain is getting the rest it needs to conquer your tasks.

 Modern cell phones have tracking apps built into them so you can track the amount of time you spend on them.
 Open up your tracker app and find out how much time you spend on social media and text messages each day.

 Scary, right?
 Being pinged with likes, messages, and Snapchats may feel good temporarily, but it’s distracting you from what’s important.
 Dealing with a cell phone addiction is one of the easiest ways to increase your focus.